 The schedule of fees for these costs is managed by Éco Entreprises Québec (ÉEQ), a non-profit organization that represents packaging producers.
 [14]

-After the report's implementation, the 20% of beverage containers not previously covered by full producer responsibility (i.e. beer and soft drinks) are now covered by a system where producers pay 75% of the costs of curbside recycling.
+After the report's implementation, the 20% of beverage containers not previously covered by full producer responsibility (ie beer and soft drinks) are now covered by a system where producers pay 75% of the costs of curbside recycling.
 This is similar to the Manitoba-style 80% industry contribution towards curbside recycling costs.

 Beer System

 Prior to 2019, Quebec had a quota system on refillable containers in place to ensure the prevalence of refillable containers in the beer market.
-The quota system require each beer producer to produce no more than 37.5% of their production (as measured by the number of containers produced) in non-refillable containers.
+The quota system requires each beer producer to produce no more than 37.5% of their production (as measured by the number of containers produced) in non-refillable containers.
 This change was instituted to ensure that no Brewer could frustrate the intent of the quota law by selling beer in non-refillable glass and counting those sales along with their refillable glass percentage.
 This law was repealed in 2019, with beer producers able to produce any proportion of non-refillable and refillable containers.
-[11]
+[15]

 Footnotes

-[2] O.C.
-972-2022.
-"Regulation respecting the development, implementation and financial support of a deposit-refund system for certain containers."
+[4] OC 972-2022. “ Regulation respecting the development, implementation and financial support of a deposit-refund system for certain containers .”
 June 8, 2022.

 [5] "Recovery Statistics."
 (BGE).
 Last updated 2022.